Types of Plasterboard Explained (Standard, Moisture, Fire & Acoustic)

 Sound Block Plasterboard for Acoustic Properties.

-If a customer comes in to build a new man cave, where they can roar at the telly in peace when watching sport we would always suggest the blue sound block plasterboard.
-This blue plasterboard is a higher density plasterboard to help with acoustic insulation.
 As David points out it’s good to note that even though these boards are a sound block, it doesn’t mean they are soundproof.
 He did give us a great tradie tip to help with further acoustic properties we need by doubling up the board to make it harder for sound to pass through the board.
 It comes 15mm thick.

 Habito Plasterboard

-David explains in the class that a single wood screw can hold up to 15kg, which gives us a great indication on how useful an easy this would be to hang shelves and even kitchen cabinets if used in our homes.
+David explains in the class that a single wood screw can hold up to 15kg, which gives us a great indication on how useful and easy this would be to hang shelves and even kitchen cabinets if used in our homes.

 Need Help Choosing?